shidqiadiatma/Katalon-DemoQA/README.md

 3. **View Reports**:
    - After execution, go to the **Reports** tab to view detailed test results, including pass/fail status, screenshots, and logs.

+## Data-Driven Testing

+This project incorporates data-driven testing to enhance test coverage and flexibility.
+Data-driven tests allow running the same test case with multiple sets of input data, reducing redundancy and improving maintainability.

+### Data Files Used

+- **dataTest.dat**: A data file containing test data in a structured format for various test scenarios.
+- **dataTest.xlsx**: An Excel spreadsheet with tabular data used for parameterized testing.
+- **imageOrFile/cing1.jpg**: An image file used in tests that involve file uploads or image validations.

+### How to Use Data-Driven Tests

+1. **Configure Test Data**:
+   - Open the **Data Files** folder in the **Tests Explorer**.
+   - Double-click on a data file (e.g., `dataTest.xlsx`) to view and edit the data in Katalon Studio's built-in editor.

+2. **Link Data to Test Cases**:
+   - In a test case, use the **Data Binding** feature to bind variables to columns in the data file.
+   - Go to the test case, select the **Variables** tab, and bind variables to data columns.

+3. **Run Data-Driven Tests**:
+   - When executing a test suite that includes data-driven test cases, Katalon will iterate through each row of the data file.
+   - Ensure the test case is configured to use the data file in the **Test Data** section of the test case properties.

+4. **Viewing Results**:
+   - Data-driven test results will show iterations for each data row, allowing you to verify behavior across different inputs.

 ## Project Structure

 - **Test Cases**: Contains individual test cases for positive and negative scenarios.